alidandach/dna-crypt/README.md

 # DNA Crypt

-🧬 A simple Java implementation of DNA-based cryptography, simulating the encoding and decoding of text using DNA nucleotide mapping.
+🧬 A simple Java implementation of DNA-based cryptography, simulating the encryption and decryption of text using DNA nucleotide mapping.

 ## 🔐 Overview